Meet Steffanie

 King County is the place that provided my family an opportunity to succeed.
 A second-generation Korean American, I have been a King County resident for most of my life.
 My mother immigrated to the United States in 1974 with limited English but the courage to embrace the American dream after meeting my dad, who was a military security policeman in the U.S. Army, in South Korea.

-After graduating from college in Minnesota and unsure of my career path, I worked as a receptionist and a paralegal at a law firm in Seattle.
-It wasn’t until I received a life-changing breast cancer diagnosis in 2007 that I decided to pursue a career in law.
+After graduating from college and unsure of my career path, I worked as a receptionist and a paralegal at a law firm in Seattle until I received a life-changing breast cancer diagnosis when I was 26 years old.

 While recovering from surgery, I applied for law school, driven by a desire to advocate for others.
 During law school, I also served as a judicial extern at the Maleng Regional Justice Center in Kent.